 - 4. Indoor dining permissible at 1 person/household per 200 square feet, or 25% maximum capacity, whichever is lower.
 Also, there must be adherence to the regulations that apply to outdoor dining (except for 50% capacity rule). - 5.
 Social and fraternal clubs, permissible via applicable laws or regulations, may offer indoor dining in accordance with Sections VII.B.3 and VII.B.4 of this Resolution. - C. Banquet, Receptions and Meeting Room in Hotels, Conference Centers and Similar Establishments that offer dining (other than restaurants) or meeting facilities to the public must adhere to following rules: - 1.
 Maintain physical distancing (greater than 6') between event attendees; - 2.
 Maintain physical distancing (greater than 6'), whenever possible, between employees and attendees; - 3.
 Adherence to Sections II and III of this Resolution; - 4.
 No more than 1 person/household per 200 square feet, or 25% maximum capacity applicable to the specific room where event will be held, EXCEPT that under no circumstance shall any event allow more than 150 attendees; - 5.
 Ensure tables are seated at least six feet away from each other; - 6.
 Do not allow groups larger than six persons to be seated together; - 7.
 All employees must receive health screenings prior to their shifts; - 8.
-No food service in a buffet format; - 9.
-Clean and disinfect tables and chairs in between each event and in accordance with CDC and MDH guidelines, using cleaning products that meet the criteria of the EPA guidelines for use against COVID-19; - 10.
-Hand sanitizer and appropriate hand washing facilities must be available; - 11.
-If applicable, payment via digital platforms should be encouraged; and - 12.
+Clean and disinfect tables and chairs in between each event and in accordance with CDC and MDH guidelines, using cleaning products that meet the criteria of the EPA guidelines for use against COVID-19; - 9.
+Hand sanitizer and appropriate hand washing facilities must be available; - 10.
+If applicable, payment via digital platforms should be encouraged; and - 11.
 Process for specific questions pertaining to an event scheduled or in process of being scheduled through June 30, 2021: - a.
 If there are questions whether a specific event's plans comply with these rules, an email should be submitted Covidplans@co.pg.md.us, with complete plans for the event - b.
-Inquiries will be reviewed by Health Department and Office of Emergency Management staff members - c.A response will be provided within 10 business days of receipt of request - 13.
-Any other applicable laws or regulations pertaining to an establishment must also be followed. - D. Manufacturing.
+Inquiries will be reviewed by Health Department and Office of Emergency Management staff members - c.A response will be provided within 10 business days of receipt of request - 12.
+Any other applicable laws or regulations, not contradictory to the rules set forth in this Section, must also be followed. - D. Manufacturing.
 The following rules must be adhered to: - 1.
 Adherence to Sections II and III of this Resolution; and - 2.
-Guidance: CDC Guidance for Manufacturing Workers and Employers - E. Fitness Centers - 1.
-This Resolution controls the occupancy and use of fitness centers, health clubs, gyms, outdoor aquatic centers, and self-defense schools in Prince George's County, Maryland ("Fitness Centers").
+Guidance: CDC Guidance for Manufacturing Workers and Employers